poojanagrawal/mesalabs-day1/lab2/README.rst

     use_Ledoux_criterion = .true.
     alpha_semiconvection = 1d0

-Furthermore, stars will start to burn hydrogen in their envelope, leading to the formation of an outwards increasing mean molecular weight.
+Furthermore, stars will start hydrogen shell-burning, leading to the formation of an outwards increasing mean molecular weight.
 In stars in the regions stable to convection but with such a gradient, there will be some mixing in the form of thermohaline